doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 	- Enable both "00 Core" and "01 Atlas Textures"
 1. [Facelift](https://www.nexusmods.com/morrowind/mods/47617?)
 	- Download the "kart_facelift_meshes" and "kart_facelift_textures" Main Files
-	- Note: users who prefer the vanilla-resolution textures should still enable the meshes from this section, as they correct many issues with the character faces, and the mod can be considered as an addendum to MOP.
+	- *Note*: users who prefer the vanilla-resolution textures should still enable the meshes from this section, as they correct many issues with the character faces, and the mod can be considered as an addendum to MOP.
 ## Grass
 Performance-friendly groundcover that dramatically improves the look of the environments.
 Sensible, lightweight, atmospheric change that must be considered an essential visual mod.
 1. [Remiros' Groundcover](https://www.nexusmods.com/morrowind/mods/46733?)